offsideswap/black/docs/peggy/Peggy-Arch.md

 ## Glossary
 Relayer: A piece of middleware that listens to transactions on one chain and submits them to another chain.
-This relayer will listen to events on both the ethereum and blackchain blockchain.
+This relayer will listen to events on both the ethereum and offsideswap blockchain.

 BridgeBank: A smart contract on ethereum where users will unlock, lock, mint and burn funds to transfer them across the chains.

-BridgeToken: An ERC20 token that is created by the BridgeBank to represent a blackchain native asset on ethereum.
-BridgeTokens are minted by the BridgeBank whenever a user transfers a blackchain native asset to ethereum.
+BridgeToken: An ERC20 token that is created by the BridgeBank to represent a offsideswap native asset on ethereum.
+BridgeTokens are minted by the BridgeBank whenever a user transfers a offsideswap native asset to ethereum.

 LogLock: An event that is triggered when an ethereum native asset is locked in the BridgeBank contract.

-LogBurn: An event that is triggered when a blackchain native asset is burned from the BridgeBank contract.
+LogBurn: An event that is triggered when a offsideswap native asset is burned from the BridgeBank contract.

-MsgLock: A blackchain event that signals that a blackchain native asset has been locked.
+MsgLock: A offsideswap event that signals that a offsideswap native asset has been locked.

-MsgBurn: A blackchain event that signals that an ethereum native asset has been burned.
+MsgBurn: A offsideswap event that signals that an ethereum native asset has been burned.

 ProphecyClaim: A transaction that tells us that a certain amount of coins should be sent to someone.
 This event is triggered by a lock or burn transaction on one chain, then the relayer submits this prophecy claim to the receiving chain.